You are here

 Prior to your arrival, you will receive an orientation schedule that will detail the dates, times, and locations of Global Programs and campus events.
 If possible, we recommend arriving prior to the start of your sessions so that you are well-rested after your flight.

 Because email is the official means of communication for Temple, the university only issues electronic bills (e-bills) for currently registered students.
 We don’t mail paper bills and instead send bill notifications to your official Temple email account.
 You can view your bills in TUpay through your TUPortal.
+An email can also be sent to the e-mail account of the Authorized Payer listed in TUpay.

 Find the billing schedule on the Bursar's website.